antonfisher/antonfisher.github.io/_posts/2016-02-05-00-47-00-extjs-5-disable-app-json-caching.md

 <script id="microloader" type="text/javascript" src="bootstrap.js"></script>
 ```

-If you use a workspace it is easier to create a macros in `../workspace/.sencha/workspace/sencha.cfg`:
+If you use a workspace, it is easier to create a macros in `../workspace/.sencha/workspace/sencha.cfg`:

 ```
 workspace.disableAppJsonCacheScript=\